scimusmn/node-cueserver/README.md

 The most common command you will need is `Cue <Cue Number> Go`, which triggers preset Cues on the CueServer.

 [Full CueScript Protocol](http://docs.interactive-online.com/cs2/1.0/en/topic/cuescript-protocol)

+[CueServerAdmin](http://interactive-online.com/component/rsfiles/files?folder=CueServer%2FSoftware%2FCueServer+Admin) Can be helpful for troublehsooting connection to CueServer.